 Surgery is usually the first treatment for these adenomas, although often it can’t remove all of the tumor.
 If growth hormone and insulin-like growth factor-1 (IGF-1) levels remain high after surgery, many experts recommend treating with medicine first.
 Radiation therapy is another option, although it is used most often when drug treatment doesn’t work.
 This is because radiation is very slow to act and over time it can lead to lowered levels of other pituitary hormones.

 Octreotide (Sandostatin) and lanreotide (Somatuline) are man-made forms of the natural hormone somatostatin that return IGF-1 to normal levels in about two thirds of patients.
 They are taken as injections, usually about once a month.
 The dose of either of these drugs may need to be adjusted based on blood IGF-1 levels.

 Because these drugs work well and only need to be given monthly, doctors have started to question whether surgery should always be the first treatment for people with growth hormone-secreting adenomas.
-In those who might have problems with surgery, such as frail elderly people, drug treatment might be a good choice as the first treatment.
+In those who might have problems with surgery, such as people with other major health problems, these drugs might be a good choice as the first treatment.

 Sometimes, drug treatment may be given for a short time before surgery.
 This may cause the tumor to shrink, which could improve the chance that the surgery will remove all of the tumor, but doctors can’t be certain before trying that this will help.

 Another drug, pegvisomant, works by blocking the action of growth hormone.
-It may be used if octreotide (or lanreotide) isn’t doing enough to block growth hormone production.
+It can be used if octreotide (or lanreotide) isn’t doing enough to block growth hormone production.

-Drugs such as bromocriptine or cabergoline (see “Medicines to treat pituitary tumors”) may be helpful in reducing growth hormone levels in about 1 out of 5 patients.
+Drugs such as cabergoline or bromocriptine can reduce growth hormone levels in about 1 out of 5 patients.
 Unfortunately, some patients have trouble tolerating the high doses often needed for these drugs to be effective.
 The main advantage of these drugs is that they are in pill form.